 One of the first new initiatives was the Advanced Manufacturing Technology Association (AMTA).
 Created in 1996, AMTA’s mission was to support regional manufacturing companies and the manufacturing cluster through workforce development programs and the establishment of an active manufacturing industry cluster.
 Since manufacturing was one of the largest technology sectors in the region, in 1998 AMTA served as the region’s first “Technology Council”, representing the region at the state level, in addition to functioning as a technology center for advanced manufacturing.

-Soon after that, the Region 2000 Technology Council was created to take the tech council initiative to the next level.
+Soon after that, the Lynchburg Region Technology Council was created to take the tech council initiative to the next level.
 The Tech Council expanded the reach into the IT and tech based entrepreneurial sectors in the region, as well as actively participating in the Virginia Technology Association, a consortium of the state’s regional tech councils.

 In the ensuing years, the regional work plan created and spun off two new organizations – the Future Focus Foundation (FFF) and the Young Professionals of Central Virginia (YPCV).
 The Future Focus Foundation is a 501(c)(3) non-profit that focused on STEM education and career development at the K-12 level.
 The YPCV is a membership organization dedicated to cultivating a young, vibrant, professional community by hosting events that connect YP’s to local businesses, causes, the attractions of our region and each other.